Amputation compensation claims are very serious medical negligence claims made by patients.

 You have three years to make a claim for amputation negligence.
 All medical negligence claims are subject to limitation periods.

-For example, in England and Wales, medical negligence claims must generally be brought, court proceedings issued, within three years of the injury or three years of knowledge of the facts giving rise to the claim.
+For example, in England and Wales, amputation compensation claims must generally be brought, court proceedings issued, within three years of the injury or three years of knowledge of the facts giving rise to the claim.

 If someone has passed away, it is the date of death if the limitation period has not expired at the date of death.

-Children not under a disability typically have until they reach 21 to start a medical negligence claim or court proceedings.
+Children not under a disability typically have until they reach 21 to start an amputation claim or court proceedings.

 Persons under a disability, who lack capacity, are not subject to any limitation period.